Pre - Production

 The Assistant Director: includes tracking daily progress against the filming production schedule, preparing daily call sheets, checking cast and crew and maintaining order on the set. in addition to this they have to take care of health and safety of the crew.

-This job is one of the first people to be employed on a film's production an are rarely involved in the development of the project.
+The Line Producer: This job is one of the first people to be employed on a film's production an are rarely involved in the development of the project.
 They often play a crucial role in costing the production in order to provide investors with the confidence to invest in the project.

 The Composer: The Composer is the person who organises the music and writes it.
 Music is a key part of the film when it come to the editing the movie as it set the tone for every scene.